Ozzy Osbourne hospitalized because of flu complications

-LOS ANGELES (AP) — Ozzy Osbourne is in a hospital.
+LOS ANGELES (AP) — Ozzy Osbourne is in a hospital for some complications from the flu.

-The rocker’s wife, Sharon Osbourne, wrote on Twitter Wednesday that the 70-year-old was admitted “following some complications from the flu.”
-She wrote doctors believe “this is the best way to get him on a quicker road to recovery.”
+The 70-year-old rocker’s wife, Sharon Osbourne, wrote on Twitter Wednesday that doctors believe “this is the best way to get him on a quicker road to recovery.”

 It was announced last week that the United Kingdom and European leg of Ozzy Osbourne’s No More Tours2 tour was postponed because of doctors’ orders.
 He thanked all for wishing him a speedy recovery.